stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ![Debugging session in VS Code](../../assets/01-03-debugging-in-vs-code.png)

 [Run particular tests from within VS Code](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
-The VS Code extension is more powerful than the terminal because it allows you to inspect variables and the surrounding JavaScript scope.
+In some areas, the VS Code extension is more powerful than the terminal because it allows you to inspect variables, set break points and run a single test by clicking a button.

-> **Note** Ensure that you have ticked `Show browser` to see what's happening.
+> **Note** If you're running and debugging tests, ensure that you have ticked `Show browser` to see what's happening.

 ![Show browser option](../../assets/01-03-show-browser.png)